8street/Bedlam/README.md

 1. Open solution vs2019/Bedlam.sln in Visual Studio 2019
 2. Compile x86 platform
-3. Get original DOS or Windows95 game Bedlam (1996)
+3. Get original DOS or Windows95 game Bedlam (1996) with full .SMK movies and sounds
 4. Put compiled .exe, SDL2.dll, SDL2_mixer.dll files in your original Bedlam folder.
 Or put Bedlam files in VS output directory
 5. Run (You may also need to find the SMACKW32.DLL file and put them in Bedlam folder, near executable file)

 You can download executable and dll files from [releases](https://github.com/8street/Bedlam/releases).
 You may need to install "Microsoft Visual C++ 2015 Redistributable x86" to run game.
+If game crashes, try run debug.exe and read errors in console.